Schlaubischlump/LocationSimulator/index.md

 # Changelog

+### v0.2.0
+⚠️ Language support other than english, german and czech is partially incomplete
+- Updated UI for macOS 10.11 and up

 ### v0.1.9.8
 ⚠️ Language support other than english, german and czech is partially incomplete
 - 'Set Speed...' menu item